Azure-Samples/cognitive-services-studybot-csharp/Study Bot/README.md

 # Study Bot

 This sample is a UWP app that combines a LUIS-based web app bot (with Bing Spell Check enabled in luis.ai) with three QnA Maker knowledge bases to provide a question and answer chat client for a student.
 It also contains a relevant website query based on the chat queries entered by the student, for instance, if the user wants to know the definition of a "virus".
-The queries also provide search terms for an encyclopedia and a Microsoft Academic `WebView` in the app.
+The queries will then act as search terms for an encyclopedia and a Microsoft Academic `WebView` in the app.

 ## Prerequisites

+1. You will need the Qna-Luis-Bot sample up and running before running this app.

-1. Follow the [prerequisites for the Qna-Luis-Bot](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/blob/master/Qna-Luis-Bot/readme.md) insofar as creating three knowledge bases (qnamaker.ai) with some accompanied LUIS intents/utterances (luis.ai), and a LUIS-based web app bot (Azure portal).
-This bot will use the same concept for a Study Bot as the Qna-Luis-Bot uses so go ahead and use its FAQ text files, alternative words, and intents/utterances as mentioned in the prerequisites.
-There's no need to copy all those keys from Web.config, however.
-You only need a bot name and secret key for this sample (detailed below).
+1. Follow the [prerequisites for the Qna-Luis-Bot](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/blob/master/Qna-Luis-Bot/readme.md) that will help you creat three knowledge bases (qnamaker.ai) with some accompanied LUIS intents/utterances (luis.ai), and a LUIS-based web app bot (Azure portal).

+1. Once your Qna-Luis-Bot sample is ready, will need its bot name and secret key for this sample (detailed below).

 1. Open this Study Bot solution file in Visual Studio 2017+.

-1. In `MainPage.xaml.cs`, add your bot's name and secret key to `botHandle` and `botSecretkey`, respectively.
-To find the key, go to your LUIS web app bot in the [Azure portal](https://ms.portal.azure.com) under the Channels menu item, then select `Edit` to the right of your bot.
-You'll see your secret key that you can show and copy to paste into the above URL.
-Your bot name, verbatum, is needed for the `botHandle`.
+1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatum) and secret key to `botHandle` and `botSecretkey`, respectively.
+To find the key, go to your bot in the [Azure portal](https://ms.portal.azure.com) under the Channels menu item, then select `Edit` to the right of your bot.
+You'll see your secret key that you can show and copy, then paste into `MainPage.xaml.cs'.

     <img src="/Assets/bot-secret-key.png">